theolivenbaum/resin/README.md

 Levenshtein Trie scan implemented [here](https://github.com/kreeben/resin/blob/master/Resin/Trie.cs#L55), inspired by [this paper](http://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html).

 TODO: override default similarity in query: `label:starr~0.8`.

+####Phrase and range query
+Implement token position as a custom metric.
+Use that metric to score documents in a range query based on how far the tokens are from each other.
+Then implement phrase query by parsing `fielName:this is a phrase` into `fieldName:[this TO is] + fieldName:[is TO a] fieldName:[a TO phrase]`

 ####Multi-index searching
 Handle queries that span two or more indices.